 Rumble, a Toronto-based video-sharing platform that was developed in 2013.
 According to CEO Chris Pavlovski, Rumble was built on the belief that small creators should be given equal opportunity to freely express themselves, reach their followers without restriction, and be given the same access to tools that large creators have.

-Despite its rapid growth in 2020 during the American General Election, it is important to note that Rumble is not designed as a political platform but to provide video creators with a way to host, manage, distribute and monetize their content.
+Despite its rapid growth during the American General Election, it is important to note that Rumble is not designed as a political platform but to provide video creators with a way to host, manage, distribute and monetize their content.
 Little wonder it is regarded as an alternative to YouTube.
 However, it offers a more lenient approach to clients.
-For example, it can be recalled that during the 2020 elections, many politicians who have had their YouTube videos removed in the past for questioning the results of the election chose to resort to Rumble for their free campaign speeches, thus resulting in the spike in the number of Rumble subscribers in 2020.
+For example, it can be recalled that during the elections, many politicians who have had their YouTube videos removed in the past for questioning the results of the election chose to resort to Rumble for their free campaign speeches, thus resulting in the spike in the number of Rumble subscribers.

 The Rumble platform is designed with an intuitive interface that is replete with various exciting features, such as Top Videos, News, a Viral section, and more recently, a Live section, where users can broadcast.
 For users, videos are displayed in chronological order instead of utilizing an algorithm, and content is subject to human review rather than algorithms to filter higher-risk video content.
 Interestingly, Rumble has close to 2.1 million followers on Facebook.